-- a) Tissue loads, response of tissues to forces- Stress, Strain, Stiffness and mechanical strength, visco elasticity - b) Physical Properties of bone, cartilage, tendon and ligaments, functional adaptation under pathological conditions. - c) Impaired neuromuscular control, muscular force regulation in muscles, Relation of structure, functions, role of muscles, types of Muscle, contractions
+- a) Tissue loads, response of tissues to forces- Stress, Strain, Stiffness and mechanical strength, visco elasticity - b) Physical Properties of bone, cartilage, tendon and ligaments, functional adaptation under pathological conditions. - c) Impaired neuromuscular control, muscular force regulation in Framework and joints of the body: Influence of trauma and classification of the muscles, Relation of structure, functions, role of muscles, types of Muscle, contractions (Static, Concentric and Eccentric), Two joint Muscles, Angle of pull, Role of Gravity affecting muscular action.